jorgeihp97/Poinsly/README.md

 ### Installation:
 After downloading `Poinsly.py` and Python,
-For VScode, enter this to create a virtual environment
+For VScode, enter this in the terminal to create a virtual environment
 ``` python -m venv C:\Directories\venv ``` (replace directories with the folders Poinsly.py is in)
 after you do that use
 ``` pip install Library ``` (replace Library with any of the 4 modules written here)